mskill/malika/GitHub_adddel_branch_NewVersion.md

 Whatever, is in the master file is copied to the child branch.
 But when we add a file or edit any file in child branch that will not reflect in the 'Master' branch.

-## Adding a file in the Child Branch
+## Exercise 2: Adding a file in the Child Branch

 - Click `Add file` and select `Create New file` to create a file in the repository.